 Best Online USDA Lender

-You might expect that a mortgage lender with an all online application process isn’t well suited for a less typical mortgage program, like USDA loans, but Rocket Mortgage is an exception.
-Rocket Mortgage is the online lending platform for Quicken Loans, which is the largest mortgage loan originator in the US.
-That speaks volumes about the service they provide.
+You might expect that a mortgage lender with an all-online application process isn’t well suited for a less typical mortgage program, like USDA loans, but Rocket Mortgage is an exception.

 The mortgage application process with Rocket Mortgage takes place entirely online.
 That will be an advantage if your loan fits neatly within USDA mortgage guidelines.
 But it could be a bit of a problem if it doesn’t.
 USDA loans are more complicated than other types, if only because they’re less common.
 But Rocket Mortgage has a well-trained staff to handle all types of loans, including USDA mortgages.